 - 1. There is a direct correlation between good grades and good attendance.
 Come to the class prepared, read the appropriate articles of the reading list, take notes, study for your exams and you will be successful.
 Attendance is taken at every class meeting. - 2.
 I do not give incompletes (IN) except under the most extraordinary, and documented, circumstances. - 3.
-The only students who will be eligible for CR/NC at the end of the semester are those who have completed all of the course requirements including all mid-term exam, term paper, and the final exam. - 4.
-If miss an exam, you must (1) contact me within 48 hours of the missed exam, (2) present acceptable documentary evidence for your absence, and (3) arrange a make-up exam at a mutually convenient date and time.
+The only students who will be eligible for CR/NC at the end of the semester are those who have completed all of the course requirements. - 4.
+If you miss an exam (term papers), you must (1) contact me within 48 hours of the missed exam, (2) present acceptable documentary evidence for your absence, and (3) arrange a make-up exam at a mutually convenient date and time.
 A make-up exam covers the same materials as the regular exam but will not be the same exam given as scheduled.